SienaITS/banner-password-reset/README.md

 Grails Application for resetting Banner Passwords
 This repository contains the source code for a Grails web application written by Siena college.
 The web application provides a portal for INB and SSB users to reset their passwords and/or unlock their accounts.
+DISCLAIMER: Siena College is not providing any support for this application and is not responsible for any outcomes that may occur if you choose to run the application in your environment.

 SETUP to deploy system